-- (2) During the third quarter of fiscal 2008, the Company purchased additional shares of one of its Rubber Blacks equity affiliates which resulted in the consolidation of its operating results in the Company's consolidated financial statements beginning April 1, 2008.
+(2) During the third quarter of fiscal 2008, the Company purchased additional shares of one of its Rubber Blacks equity affiliates which resulted in the consolidation of its operating results in the Company's consolidated financial statements beginning April 1, 2008.
 Prior to the consolidation, segment sales included 100% of the sales of this equity affiliate at market-based prices.
 Unallocated and other reflects an elimination for sales of this equity affiliate, prior to the consolidation of its results beginning April 1, 2008, offset by royalties paid by other equity affiliates and other operating revenues and external shipping and handling fees.

-(3) - 30 Unallocated and other reflects royalties paid by equity affiliates, external shipping and handling fees, and other operating revenues, which includes the impact of the corporate adjustment for unearned revenue.
+(3) Unallocated and other reflects royalties paid by equity affiliates, external shipping and handling fees, and other operating revenues, which includes the impact of the corporate adjustment for unearned revenue.

 Years Ended September 30

+20 10 2 009 2008

-2010 2009 (Dollars in millions) 2008
+(Dollars in millions)

-Equity affiliate sales \$ - \$ - \$ (30)
+Equity affiliate sales \$ \$ \$ (30)

 Royalties paid by equity affiliates and other operating revenues 7 8 21

 Shipping and handling fees 80 62 84

 Total \$ 87 \$ 70 \$ 75

-Income (loss) from continuing operations before taxes for Unallocated and Other includes:
+(4) Income (loss) from continuing operations before taxes for Unallocated and Other includes:

-Y Years Ended September 30
+Years Ended September 30

-2010
+2 2010 2009 2008

-Interact expense \$ (40) (Dollars in millions) \$ (30)
+(Dollars in millions)

-Interest expense () × / \$ (38)
+Interest expense \$ (40) \$ (30) \$ (38)

 Certain items ^(a) (52) (103) (13)

-Equity in net income of affiliated companies ^(b) (7) (5) (8)
+Equity in net income of affiliated companies ^(b) Unallocated corporate costs ^(c) (7) (5) (8)

-Unallocated corporate costs ^(c) (39) (28) (28)
+(39) (28) (28)

 Foreign currency transactions and other income (losses), net ^(d) (2) (21) (16)

-Total \$(140) \$(187) \$(103)
+Total \$ (140) \$ (187) \$ (103)

 (a) Certain items for fiscal 2010 include \$30 million related to the 2009 Global Restructuring Plan, \$16 million related to the closure of the Thane, India carbon black facility, \$3 million for environmental reserves and legal settlements, \$2 million long-lived asset impairment of land related to a former carbon black site, and a \$2 million addition in the reserve for respirator claims.
 These charges are offset by \$1 million recovered from an investment that was previously impaired.
 Certain items for fiscal 2009 include charges of \$91 million related to restructuring activities, \$89 million of which related to the 2009 Global Restructuring Plan, \$7 million related to environmental reserves and legal settlements, \$4 million for executive transition costs, and \$1 million for the write-down of impaired investments.
-Certain items for fiscal 2008 include charges of \$16 million for the closure of a carbon black manufacturing facility in Waverly, West Virginia, \$6 million for the Company's 2008 Global Restructuring Plan, \$4 million for executive transition costs, \$3 million for environmental reserves and legal settlements, \$2 million related to other restructuring Plan, \$4 million for executive transition costs, \$3 million for environmental reserves and legal settlements, \$2 million related to other restructuring Plan, \$4 million for the sale of the land in Altona, Australia and a \$2 million reduction in the reserve for respirator claims.
+Certain items for fiscal 2008 linclude charges of \$16 million for the closure of a carbon black manufacturing facility in Waverly, West Virginia, \$6 million for the Company's 2008 Global Restructuring Plan, \$4 million for executive transition costs, \$3 million for environmental reserves and legal settlements, \$2 million related to other restructuring activities, and \$2 million for debt issuance costs, offset by a gain of \$18 million for the sale of the land in Altona, Australia and a \$2 million reduction in the reserve for respirator claims.